The Ultimate Guide to Creating and Using Product Launch Checklists

 • Assign realistic due dates for every task.

-• Build in extra time to handle unexpected delays or challenges.
+• Allow for extra time to accommodate unexpected delays or challenges.

 To make sure your checklist fits your product launch, here are some quick tips:

-• Adjust based on complexity: If your product has fewer features, try the tasks only for what’s essential.
+• Adjust based on complexity: If your product has fewer features, try focusing on the tasks that are essential only.

 • Focus on your industry: Add any industry-specific steps, such as compliance checks or certifications.